If you are arrested for DUI in California, you will face two separate legal proceedings:

 In criminal cases, prosecutors have the burden to prove DUI beyond a reasonable doubt.
 This is much higher than “by a preponderance of the evidence” in DMV hearings, which is only a civil proceeding.

-5. What Happens if I Win My DMV Hearing?
+5. What happens if I win my DMV hearing?

-If you win your DMV DUI hearing and the hearing officer sets aside the action, this means that you will retain your driving privilege intact.
+If you win your DMV DUI hearing and the hearing officer sets aside the action, you will retain your driving privilege intact.
+If the DUI hearing reveals significant flaws in the state’s case, it may even convince the prosecutor to reduce or dismiss your DUI charges altogether.

-6. What Happens if I Lose My DMV DUI Hearing?
+6. What happens if I lose my DMV DUI hearing?

 Even if you lose your DMV DUI hearing, your DUI attorney nevertheless may have elicited information during the proceeding that could encourage the prosecutor to offer you a reduced plea.
 Certain plea bargains, or a win at trial, could also cause the DMV to set aside the driver’s license suspension even after it has gone into effect.

-But as far as your driving privilege is concerned, the suspension/revocation of your driver’s license will go into effect if you lose your DMV DUI hearing.
+As far as your driving privilege is concerned, the suspension/revocation of your driver’s license will go into effect if you lose your DMV DUI hearing.
 The length and circumstances of the restriction will depend on whether it is your first, second or subsequent offense.

 6.1.
 Driver’s license suspension for first-offense DUI